 The Partnership participates in various benefit plans offered and administered by Ciner Corp and is allocated its portions of the annual costs related thereto.
-As discussed in the 2015 Annual Report, Ciner Enterprise completed a stock purchase transaction, in October 2015, therefore, prior to this transaction the benefit plans were offered and administered by OCI Enterprises Inc. The specific plans are as follows:
+The specific plans are as follows:

 Retirement Plans - Benefits provided under the pension plan for salaried employees and pension plan for hourly employees (collectively, the "Retirement Plans") are based upon years of service and average compensation for the highest 60 consecutive months of the employee's last 120 months of service, as defined.
 Each plan covers substantially all full-time employees hired before May 1, 2001.
 The funding policy is to contribute an amount within the range of the minimum required and the maximum tax-deductible contribution.
-The Partnership's allocated portion of the Retirement Plan's net periodic pension costs were \$0.4 million and \$2.2 million for the three months ended September 30, 2016 and 2015, respectively, and \$1.5 million and \$6.6 million for the nine months ended September 30, 2016 and 2015, respectively, and sa result of the retirement plans being fair valued in connection with Ciner Enterprises' acquisition of Ciner Corp.
+The Partnership's allocated portion of the Retirement Plan's net periodic pension costs were \$0.4 million and

+\$0.6 million for the three months ended March 31, 2017 and 2016, respectively.
+The \$0.2 million decrease in pension costs during the three months ended March 31, 2017 was driven by improved discount rates.

 Savings Plan - The 401(k) retirement plan (the "401(k) Plan") covers all eligible hourly and salaried employees.
 Eligibility is limited to all domestic residents and any foreign expatriates who are in the United States indefinitely.
 The plan permits employees to contribute specified percentages of their compensation, while the Partnership makes contributions based upon specified percentages of employee contributions.
 Participants hired on or subsequent to May 1, 2001, will receive an additional contribution from the Partnership based on a percentage of the participant's base pay.
-Contributions made to the 401(k) Plan for the three months ended September 30, 2016 and 2015 were \$0.5 million and \$0.3 million , respectively, and \$1.3 million and \$1.1 million , for the nine months ended September 30, 2016 and 2015 , respectively.
+Contributions made to the 401(k) Plan for the three months ended March 31, 2017 and 2016 were \$2.1 million and \$0.4 million, respectively.
+The increase during the three months ended March 31, 2017 was primarily due to the incremental contributions that were not made in the prior year's comparative period due the the acquisition of the Partnership's parent company and the accelerated payouts in 2015.
+See our 2016 Annual Report for further discussion on the acquisition of the Partnership's parent company.